 It sounds like an obvious faux-pas to the cybersecurity professional, but the use of weak or repeat passwords is still rampant among workers today.
 If you can’t teach employees how to reliably create hack-proof passwords, then adopting and enforcing a quality password manager is another great option.
 If you haven’t already chosen a password management solution, check out this post on the benefits and risks of password managers.

-Other account security measures such as single sign-on (SSO) and multi-factor authentication (MFA) should also be enforced across the board, taking as much margin for user error out of the picture as possible.
+Other IT security best practices for employees include security measures such as single sign-on (SSO) and multi-factor authentication (MFA) should also be enforced across the board, taking as much margin for user error out of the picture as possible.

 10. Audit privileged access.